Promoting Cultural Inclusivity and Cultural Relevance in the Math Classroom!

 1. Incorporate Culturally Relevant Examples

-When teachers are practicing cultural inclusivity in the math classroom, they should strive to integrate real-life math problems and examples that reflect the
+When teachers are practicing cultural inclusivity in the math classroom, they should strive to integrate real-life math problems and examples that reflect the cultural backgrounds and experiences of your students.
+This allows students to see the relevance of mathematics

 in their own lives and promotes engagement and interest in the subject.
 To support teachers in this effort, teachers can get suggestions from their students by asking questions in a survey, i.e. “Who is your favorite music artist?
 Who is your favorite athlete?
 What is your favorite place to go to relax or for vacation?”
 As students share their opinions, take note of it and use their favorite celebrities and athletes as problems in bell work.
 This will stimulate their interest in the content, and will remove barriers of rejection and trust issue they may have while learning.